brijnandan/Lessons/git/readme_centos.md

 sudo systemctl reload firewalld<br />

 gitlab basically uses chef for its software configuration management. <br />
-there are two important files used by chef for its configuration.< br />
+there are two important files used by chef for its configuration.<br />

 first is /etc/gitlab/gitlab.rb <br />
 gitlab.rb is the file where we need to make the changes <br />

 second file is /var/opt/gitlab/gitlab-rails/etc/gitlab.yml<br />
 This file is changed by gitlab.rb do not directly change this file.
-If it is done it gets erased every time you run "sudo gitlab-ctl reconfigure" < br />
+If it is done it gets erased every time you run "sudo gitlab-ctl reconfigure" <br />

- So any change done in gitlab.rb show follow running sudo gitlab-ctl reconfigure
+ So any change done in gitlab.rb show follow running sudo gitlab-ctl reconfigure <br />

+<h4> upgrading gitlab from yum.  <br />

+ sudo yum install gitlab-ce